List of political scandals in Belize

 This is a list of noted political scandals that have actually or allegedly involved individuals or entities active in the politics of Belize since the 2000s.
 This list does not exclude political controversies.
 (Note: This article relies mainly on press coverage, so may miss political scandals or controversies which did not gain notoriety, including actual or alleged violations of morality, ethics, propriety, or law not widely noted in press.
 This article does not include scandalous cases of police brutality nor police killings; see List of cases of police brutality in Belize and List of killings by law enforcement officers in Belize.
 Notes and short citations provided in Nb columns.
-Short citations in the form A yy refer to AI.
-Short citations in the form S yy refer to St. Short citations in the form Am yy refer to Am a (or for split reviews, Am yyi refer to the first part of the review, Am yyii refer to second part, and so on).)
+Short citations in the form A yy refer to Amnesty International.
+Short citations in the form S yy refer to US State Department.
+Short citations in the form Am yy refer to Amandala (or for split reviews, Am yyi refer to the first part of the review, Am yyii refer to second part, and so on).)